 Each course is offered in English and French.

-Introduction to Successful Accessible Design introduces the concepts and applications of inclusive design as it applies to Canadian architecture and its built environment.
+This on-demand course introduces the concepts and applications of inclusive design as it applies to Canadian architecture and its built environment.
 Students will analyze the impacts and conflicts of accessibility in society, built form, and the development industry.
 In addition to learning the basic terminology and concepts, and having access to the latest resources, they gain practical experience including being able to spot the barriers that surround us as well as apply new skills in real-life applications of accessibility.

 The exercises and assignments guide students through how to integrate accessibility in a holistic way within a variety of spaces.
 Accessibility measures and standards beyond the building code requirements are included to ensure students have a solid foundation.
 This course further illustrates a successful way of accessible design integration in their designs and help the student to re-create their vision of the Accessible Canada Act.